agam16/BasicLinuxCommands/README.md

 10. gedit

 There are many text editors available on a linux system.
-Most users pick their favourite and stick with it.  gedit is a very user friendly editor that can be used with woriking with different files
+Most users pick their favourite and stick with it.  gedit is a very user friendly editor that can be used to edit many types of text based files (we used it to edit the .xml files).

 > gedit alice.txt

-Remmber that with any text editor, if the file does not exist, the editor will create it for you.
+Remember that with any text editor, if the file does not exist, the editor will create it for you.
 So if you are looking to edit a file that you expect to have some text in it but then opens as empty, this usually means that you made a subtle spelling mistake in it (and so created a new file with no text inside).

 11. reboot

 Often you would like to reboot your system to have changes you wrote take effect.
 Make sure to precede this with sudo.

-> $ sudo poweroff
+> $ sudo reboo